 New York City Office Continues Growth with Tax Attorney John Eagan

-John J. Eagan, an attorney who specializes in taxation, with an emphasis on international, corporate transactional and tax controversy matters, joined White and Williams LLP.
+John J. Eagan, a tax attorney with an emphasis on international, corporate transactional and tax controversy matters, joined White and Williams.
 Eagan will reside in the firm’s New York City office.